 Venous Stasis Dermatitis is a change in the color or texture of the skin and most commonly affects the lower extremities as a result of impaired venous blood flow.
 It’s a chronic condition that requires long-term care and management to prevent the cutaneous sequela of Chronic Venous Insufficiency (CVI).
 Varicose veins accompanied by lower extremity edema are clinical signs of CVI and indicate you are at risk of developing stasis dermatitis.

 When fluid and blood cells leak out of the veins and into tissue, skin breaks down, causing Venous Stasis Ulceration.
-Varicose veins, lower extremity swelling along with skin color changes are clinical markers for impending ulceration.
-Venous ulcers are difficult to treat because of poor venous circulation and often become infected.
+Varicose veins, lower extremity swelling along with stasis dermatitis are clinical markers for impending ulceration.
+Venous ulcers are challenging to treat because of poor venous circulation and often become infected.
 Preventing skin break down is key to successful CVI treatment!

 If you are experiencing the following signs and symptoms, reach out to your Doctor!